Short film |

 http://www.mariottipsy.com/

 5.4.
-My personal view on the factors enabling resilience
+My personal view on the definitions and the factors enabling resilience▲

 Why can we be resilient?
 We know how to answer this question thanks to science.
 Various social psychology studies have established the factors that enable resilience: an attachment, a family environment that allows emotional stability and, in times of drama, the construction of defense mechanisms thanks to the person’s internal and external resources.
 A direct consequence of this statement: